osu-tournament-rating/otr-docs/docs/topics/Tournament-Approval.md

 >
 {style="note"}

-The following is a reference on what constitutes an acceptable tournament and submission steps.
+The following is a reference on what constitutes an acceptable tournament and how to submit new data.

 ## Acceptance criteria